Quasilinear SPDEs via rough paths: Introduction

-where $( \cdot )_T$ denotes the convolution with a smooth kernel at scale $T$ (see \eqref{1.10} and the discussion that follows it) and where we use the notation $\diam$ to indicate that products are not classically defined and that their interpretations have to be specified.
+where $( \cdot )_T$ denotes the convolution with a smooth kernel at scale $T$ (see \eqref{1.10} and the discussion that follows it) and where we use the notation $\diam$ to indicate that products are not classically defined and that their interpretations have to be specified\footnote{In the literature $\diam$ is sometimes used to denote the Wick product of two random variables.
+Our products need not be Wick products.}.
 Furthermore, here and below we use the abbreviated notation $[v,(\cdot)_T] \diam \{ \partial_1^2 v, f\}$ when we speak about $[v,(\cdot)_T] \diam \partial_1^2 v$ and $[v,(\cdot)_T] \diam f$ simultaneously.
-Based on these assumptions we derive bounds in the spirit of \eqref{i-17} on the singular products $a(u) \diam \partial_1^2 u$ and $\sigma(u) \diam f$ (see Lemma~\ref{L2a} and \ref{L1}) which can also be seen as a (simpler) variant of Hairer's Reconstruction Theorem \cite[Theorem 3.10]{HairerRegularity}.
+Based on these assumptions we derive bounds in the spirit of \eqref{i-17} on the singular products $a(u) \diam \partial_1^2 u$ and $\sigma(u) \diam f$ (see Lemma~\ref{L2a} and \ref{L1}) which can also be seen as a variant of Hairer's Reconstruction Theorem \cite[Theorem 3.10]{HairerRegularity} in a simpler situation.
 We want to point out that our method completely avoids the use of wavelet analysis which features prominently in Hairer's proof of the Reconstruction Theorem.
-On the PDE side, in Lemma~\ref{L3}, we obtain an optimal regularity result on solution $u$ of \eqref{i-1} based on a control of the commutators $[a, (\cdot)_T] \diam \partial_1^2 u$ and $[\sigma, (\cdot)_T] \diam f$.
+On the PDE side, in Lemma~\ref{L3}, we obtain an optimal regularity result on solutions $u$ of \eqref{i-1} based on a control of the commutators $[a, (\cdot)_T] \diam \partial_1^2 u$ and $[\sigma, (\cdot)_T] \diam f$.
 This result is similar in spirit to Hairer's Integration Theorem~\cite[Theorem 5.12]{HairerRegularity}.
-Our proof mimics the Krylov-Safanov approach to Schauder theory \cite{Krylov} and therefore does not make reference to a parabolic heat kernel.
-The main deterministic results, Proposition \ref{P} and Theorem~\ref{Theo} combine these ingredients to obtain existence and uniqueness results for the linear version of \eqref{i-1} (i.e. $a$ and $\sigma$ do not depend on $u$, Proposition \ref{P}) and for \eqref{i-1} under a small data assumption (Theorem~\ref{Theo}).
-We want to point out that the deterministic analysis does not depend on the assumption of a $1+1$ dimensional space and would go through completely unchanged if $\partial_2 - a(u) \partial_1$ were replaced by a uniformly parabolic operator over $\R^n \times \R$.
+Our proof mimics Safonov's approach to Schauder theory (as popularized in the monograph \cite{Krylov}) and therefore does not make reference to a parabolic heat kernel.
+These ingredients are combined in Proposition \ref{P}, to obtain a robust existence and uniqueness theory for the linear version of \eqref{i-1} (i.e. $a$ and $\sigma$ do not depend on $u$) including stability in the input data, and in Theorem~\ref{Theo} these results are used to develop a small data theory for the non-linear problem \eqref{i-1}.
+We want to point out that the deterministic analysis does not depend on the assumption of a $1+1$ dimensional space and would go through completely unchanged if $\partial_2 - a(u) \partial_1$ were replaced by a uniformly parabolic operator $\partial_{n+1} - \sum_{i,j=1}^n a^{ij}(u) \partial_i \partial_j $ over $\R^n \times \R$.